oopanuga/Seo-Pack/README.md

 # SeoPack

 A library packed with lots of SEO goodness for ASP.Net MVC projects.
-Get access to a bunch of Html Seo Helpers for rendering SEO compliant Html tags including Open Graph tags.
+Get access to a bunch of Html Seo Helper methods for rendering SEO compliant Html tags including Open Graph tags.
 Please see "Planned features" below for other SEO features to come.

-The Html Seo Helpers are extension methods of the standard MVC Html Helpers.
-These helpers were built according to the recommendations defined in the [MOZ SEO Cheat Sheet](https://d2eeipcrcdle6.cloudfront.net/seo-cheat-sheet.pdf) for Web developers.
+The Html SEO Helper methods are extension methods of the ASP.Net MVC HtmlHelper class.
+These helper methods render SEO compliant html tags according to the recommendations defined in the [MOZ SEO Cheat Sheet](https://d2eeipcrcdle6.cloudfront.net/seo-cheat-sheet.pdf) for Web developers.

-### Supported Tags
+### Supported Html Tags
 1. Title
 2. Meta Description
 3. Anchor